emericklaw/Bruce-Tone-Generator-App/README.md

 ## Installation

-Place the `ToneGenerator.js` file in your Bruce device's `/scripts` directory and run it through the `JS Interpreter` menu.
+Place the `Tone Generator.js` file in your Bruce device's `/scripts` directory and run it through the `JS Interpreter` menu.